cdzombak/thingshub/README.md

 * //thingshub/ORG/REPO/issue/###//
 * //thingshub/ORG/REPO/milestone/###//

-## Workflow notes:

-* brew this shit; goes in /usr/local/bin
-* This never updates Github from Things; GH is the canonical source of truth.
-* This will always create issues in Next, except for issues that have no area *or* project.
-You can move to Today/Someday as desired.
-* This *will* move issues to areas/projects to reflect milestone changes.
-This doesn't touch Today/Next/Someday.

-### Why GitHub as the source of truth?

-* Issues may be modified by many people, vastly increasing the chance of conflicts
-* Conflict management is easy this way, and we probably won't lose much data
-* Issues are usually closed as side effects of other operations (merges, commits) anyway
-* Descriptions are often used in Things for personal notes
-* You don't want your local tags DB to reflect 1:1 Github - too noisy

 ## Future features:

 * config: look at ~ specifically first, then search current path; don't require current path to be in ~